PmagPy/PmagPy/README.md

 **PmagPy** is a comprehensive set of tools for analyzing paleomagnetic data.
 It facilitates interpretation of demagnetization and Thellier-type experimental data and can create a wide variety of useful plots.
 It is designed to work with the MagIC database (https://earthref.org/MagIC), allowing manipulation of downloaded data sets as well as preparation of new contributions for uploading to the MagIC database.
 It also supports the use of IPython/Jupyter notebooks for fully documented and nicely illustrated data analysis.

-## How to use it

-Full documentation for PmagPy installation and use is available in the PmagPy cookbook: http://earthref.org/PmagPy/cookbook

-To get started:
-- download a zip file of the latest release here: https://github.com/ltauxe/PmagPy/releases/latest.
-Click on "Source code (zip)" or "Source code (tar.gz)" to download.
-- To install the software on a Mac or a PC, unzip the downloaded folder and double-click on the install script for your system.
-- Linux and advanced users on Mac and PCs can either clone the repository or download the latest release and then add the directory of the main repository folder (and the program directory for access to the command line programs) to their path and pythonpath.
-On a Mac, this can be done by adding these lines to the bash_profile: ```export PATH=~/PmagPy:./:$PATH```; ```export PATH=~/PmagPy/programs:./:$PATH```; ```export PYTHONPATH=$PYTHONPATH:~/PmagPy```

 ## Main features

 PmagPy is comprised of: